Azure/azure-sdk-for-js/documentation/Generate-code-from-TypeSpec.md

 ## Prepare Release

-prepare your SDK for release.
+Prepare your SDK for release.
 The necessary approvals, guidance for testing, documentation, and release pipelines is described in your release plan.
 More information about the Azure SDK Release Tool is [here](https://eng.ms/docs/products/azure-developer-experience/plan/release-plan).